Introduction

 What are the signs that my sump pump is outdated even if it seems to work?

-Yes, if your sump pump is over 10 years old or has frequent repairs, it may be time to consider a replacement to avoid potential failures.
+If your sump pump is over 10 years old or needs frequent repairs, it might be a good idea to consider replacing it to prevent possible failures.